christopher5106/christopher5106.github.io/_posts/2015-08-25-tinkerpop-for-graph-databases-the-end-of-active-records-and-relational-databases.markdown

 The problem with relational databases comes with the `JOIN` statement with theses consequences :

-- *developers create a new table every time there is a possibility of dissociation*, which leads usually to **plenty of tables**.
+- *developers create a new table every time there is a possibility of dissociation in the data*, which leads usually to **plenty of tables**.
 The "relation" between entries in different tables is made through the use of ID fields...
 The first drawback is the *maintenance and complexity*.
-Developers have developed tools in order to visualize and maintain the relations, which leads to unreadable documents :
+Developers have developed tools in order to visualize and maintain the relations, which leads to unreadable documents.
+Here is an example for a small company :

 ![SQL MCD]({{ site.url }}/img/mcd.png)

-- in order to get a result, requests have to merge different tables, which is made with `JOIN` statements. **Performance decrease fast when join list are not a singleton**, but also, usually it leads to **multiple JOIN queries that are hard to read**.
+- in order to get a result, requests have to merge different tables, which is made through the use of `JOIN` statements. **Performance decrease fast when list of data to join is not a singleton**, but also, usually it leads to **multiple JOIN statements in each query that are hard to read**.

 - developers have developed some frameworks such as Active Records for Ruby, which **requires to learn** lots of convention and is **language dependent**.

-- the **search approach**, with filters applied on fields of linked tables, is not that easy to implement, and is not as effective.
+- the **search approach**, with filters applied on fields of linked tables, is not that easy to implement on relational databases, and is not as effective as a search engine.

 #The document approach